lheer/superexceptions/README.md

 ## What

-Supercharged C++ exceptions with support for source location and formatted strings for pre-c++20, leveraging [fmt](https://github.com/fmtlib/fmt).
+Supercharged C++ exceptions with support for source location and formatted strings, leveraging [fmt](https://github.com/fmtlib/fmt).
 Once you move to C++20, the external dependencies to *fmt* can be replaced by standard library headers.
+Requires C++17.

 Instead of: